beauby/jsonapi-datastore/README.md

 ```
 This does everything that `.sync()` does, but returns an object with data and meta split.

-If your payload uses something other than `meta` as the key for your meta data you can set that key using the `setMetaKey()` method of your store

 ## Retrieving models

 Just call the `.find(type, id)` method of your store.